MTV (Canadian TV channel): MTV in Canada before 2005

-Meanwhile, Talktv was launched on September 1, 2000, and primarily carried repeats of CTV talk shows.
+Launch as Talktv

+Meanwhile, Talktv was licensed by the CRTC to Baton Broadcasting, Inc. in 1996 and was launched on September 1, 2000, and primarily carried repeats of CTV talk shows, as well as a six-hour afternoon/evening program, The Chatroom, which aired every weekday until mid-2002, usually broadcast from the CTV-owned Masonic Temple in Toronto.
+The program featured future CTV network personalities Seamus O'Regan and Ben Mulroney, as well as Craig Norris (now at CBLA-FM-2 in Kitchener, Ontario) and Jennifer Hollett.
+In 1999, talktv also acquired the broadcast rights to Pamela Wallin Live, which formerly aired on CBC Newsworld.
+Upon its move, the program was renamed Pamela Wallin's talktv.

 Talktv had been licensed as an analogue channel, allowing cable companies to offer it without requiring a digital converter box, and was one of the last specialty channels to be launched with that status (all specialty channels licensed since 2001 have been specifically limited to digital distribution).
 However, it was not explicitly required to receive analog carriage either, provided the provider had already launched digital services.
 Due to this, combined with the channel's late launch and cable systems approaching capacity for analog channels, Talktv was only available on digital programming tiers, aside from a handful of major markets such as Toronto.
 In 2002, the CRTC had granted the channel the right to charge 7¢ per subscriber when carried on basic cable, whereas it was previously made available to these viewers free of charge; the new charge had been expected to help sustain the channel's live programming.

-Relaunch
+Due to low ratings, and much more narrow distribution than other specialty channels, The Chatroom was cancelled in 2002, after which talktv became solely a repeat service for CTV network programming and repeated segments of The Chatroom.

+The return of MTV Canada

 On September 28, 2005, CTV and MTV Networks announced that Talktv would be relaunched as a new Canadian incarnation of MTV, while continuing to maintain its licence requirement of "documentary programming" with over 68% Canadian content.
 In the September 28 press release, CTV claimed to have applied for a Category 2 licence that would feature music videos, along the lines of the former MTV2 Canada (now Juicebox).

+CTV already had strong ties with MTV; it was the first broadcast network to air The Osbournes, which aired during prime time, uncensored and subsequently aired Punk'd and Newlyweds: Nick and Jessica.
+CTV's "exclusive" rights to MTV content meant that CHUM's MuchMusic lost all rights to MTV programming immediately following the announcement.
+CHUM released a statement saying that they would be intrigued as to how talktv could be morphed into MTV without violating its CRTC broadcasting licence, and filed a complaint with the CRTC.
+However, the CRTC was unable to take preemptive action based on a press release.

+Since MTV uses the same broadcast licence CTV held for talktv, CTV is restricted by the following conditions of licence: